mrknorman/evolving_attention_thesis/07_crosswave/07_crosswave.typ

 Following the relative success of Overlapnet in differentiating between examples with one CBC signal present and two overlapping CBC signals present, we attempted to use the same model, with an adjusted activation function on the last layer, (linear rather than softmax), to attempt a regression problem on pairs of overlapping signals, in an attempt to extract useful information that could be used in a parameter estimation pipeline.
 The most useful parameters that can be extracted from an overlapping signal, are the merger times of the two signals A and B. Using the same training dataset and procedure, we changed only the activation function applied to the model output to allow for regression rather than classification, the model loss function used, again to allow for regression, and the labels that the model was trained to output.
 Rather than output a score between zero and one, we trained the model to output a merger time for Signal A, and a merger time for Signal B.

 Due to an error in the data labeling procedure, which was not spotted until later experiments.
 Regression test results were extremely poor.
 Initially, it was thought that this was down to an insufficient for the task, therefore a much more complex and experimental network was constructed, utilizing much of the insight gained from previous experiments, as well as denoising autoencoder heads, and cross-attention layers between detectors.
-These concepts are explained in @cross-attention-sec, and @autoencoder-sec.
+These concepts are explained in @additional-elements.
 We name this more complex network structure CrossWave.

+== Aditional Structural Elements <additional-elements>
-== Cross-Attention <cross-attention-sec>
+=== Cross-Attention <cross-attention-sec>

 The multi-head attention layers we have explored thus far in @skywarp-sec have all consisted of self-attention heads, which is the most natural application of attention.
 However, attention layers can also be used to compare two different sequences; this is a principle component of the archetypical transformer design, wherein cross-attention layers compare the model-predicted vectors to the ground truth vectors of the training data.
 See @transformer-sec.
 Since we were not concerned with next-token prediction in @transformer-sec we opted not to use cross-attention layers and instead focus entirely on self-attention.
+See @cross-attention-digaram> for an illustration of the cross-attention mechanism.

 However, there is a scenario in gravitational-wave data science for which a natural application of cross attention can be applied --- between the detector outputs of multiple interferometers of a gravitational-wave detection network.
 There are two ways in which we could deal with this scenario, we could apply the appropriate temporal encoding, and add an encoding element informing the model which detector the vector originated from, or we could simply use cross attention between the multiple detectors.

 In cross-attention, query, key, and value vectors are still generated, but for two sequences instead of one.
 The query vectors from one sequence are then compared with the key vectors of the other sequence, and the value vectors of that sequence are summed together similarly to in self-attention.
 What this does is it allows the attention layer to accumulate information from the other sequence that is relevant to vectors in the first sequence, because the choice of which sequence will provide the query, and which key and value matters, cross-attention is not commutative.
 After calculating the cross-attention between detectors, you can then add this result back with the self-attention results, allowing you to accumulate relevant information both from other temporal locations in one detector and from information provided by other detectors.

-Overlapnet used both detectors as input since there was no need to try and opitmise for low FAR.
+Overlapnet used both detectors as input since there was no need to try and optimise for low FAR.
 When attempting to improve on this network operation with attention layers, it is a natural choice to apply cross-attention.

+#figure(
+    image("cross_attention.png", width: 100%),
+    caption: [Illustration of the action of a single cross-attention head.
+In contrast to a self-attention head, a cross-attention head takes two sequences as input: a querier sequence, and a queried sequence.
+The queryier sequence is converted into query vectors with a learned weights matrix, and the queried sequence is converted into key and value vectors.
+The rest of the attention mechanism functions identically to self-attention, but using this query, key, and value vectors that originate from different sources.
+For more details on the self-attention mechanism see the description in @sec-attention.]
+) <cross-attention-digaram>

-== Autoencoders and Denoising <autoencoder-sec>
+=== Autoencoders and Denoising <autoencoder-sec>

 Autoencoders are a family of artificial neural network architectures, they can utalise many different layer types from pure dense layers, to convolutional layers, to attention-layers, but are defined fundamentally by their inputs and outputs and the shape of the data as it moves through the networks.
 The vanilla autoencoder can be described as a form of unsupervised learning since the model input is the same as the model output, and therefore, although it has in some sense a model label --- its input, the data does not need to be labeled, as it is its own label.